 In 2000, David joined the Legal Department of Landmarks Berhad, a public listed company which had interests at that time in properties, hotels and medical services.
 He served as their legal advisor.
 His scope of work saw him actively involved in the group’s financial, treasury and operational issues.
 In his time there, he participated in numerous corporate exercises, including two large bond issues by the Landmarks Group.
 His skills in corporate and conveyancing work were sharpened during his tenure there.

-David used this opportunity to also obtain a postgraduate qualification in Accounting and Finance awarded by ACCA, United Kingdom.
+David used this opportunity to also obtain a postgraduate qualification in Accounting and Finance awarded by ACCA in the UK.
 He was ranked as one of the top students in Malaysia, and was also placed on Worldwide Rankings for that academic year.

 David then became a partner in Jerald Gomez & Associates in 2004.
 He now heads our Banking and Conveyancing departments, and is also active in our litigation practice areas.
 He is particularly fluent in employment law and in civil litigation areas such as shareholder disputes, commercial related litigation, contractual, tortious and fiduciary related suits.
 David has conducted seminars and presented talks to many corporate clients including Affin Bank and Federal Express.
 He has also spoken at in-house seminars for Agilent Technologies, TEC, Sony, I Perintis and at the National Real Estate Conventions.